top of page

 Artist & Craftsman

-Providing elegant, durable, hand-made leather goods for the modern professional since 2010.
+Hand crafting elegant, durable, leather goods for the modern professional since 2010.

-Click the "Visit Shop Button" or scroll down
+Click the "Visit Shop Button" to see my current inventory, or continue scrolling

 to learn more about the process that makes these pieces truly special.